PWS-10: Operational history

 PWS-10 entered service in the Polish Air Force starting from 1932.
 It was used in cadres nos.
 122, 131, 132, 141.
 Their flight characteristics and performance were mediocre.
 As soon, as in 1933 they were replaced in combat units by PZL P.7 and moved to aviation school in Dęblin.
 Some were used there by the outbreak of World War II and in summer 1939 all remaining airworthy aircraft were gathered in Ułęż.

-In late 1936, during the Spanish Civil War, 20 PWS-10 were sold in secret to the Spanish Nationalists, via Portugal, by the SEPEWE syndicate.
-Aircraft were transported in crates and were assembled by PZL workers.
-First aircraft was flown in December 1936 in Leon.
+In November 1936, during the Spanish Civil War, 20 PWS-10 were sold in secret to the Spanish Nationalists, via Portuguese company, by the SEPEWE syndicate.
+Officially their destination was South America.
+Aircraft were transported in crates and were assembled in Leon by PZL workers by January 1937.
+First aircraft was flown on 31 December 1936 by a Polish pilot.
 Being obsolete by then, they were not used as fighters, only for fighter pilot training (for 4.
 Fighter Group) in El Copero near Seville.
 Later PWS-10s were transferred to Jerez de la Frontera where they flew between April 1937 and the end of 1938.

 Spanish aircraft received the name Chiquita, or unofficial Pavipollo and they had numbers from 4-1 to 4-20.
 Some were lost in crashes or scrapped, the remaining 11 were operated till the end of the 1938 and were retired in 1939.

 During the German invasion of Poland in September 1939, they were too obsolete to be used in combat, but some were used for reconnaissance flights in an improvised Dęblin Group during first days of the war.